dfoleypivotal/gcp-pcf-workshop/README.md

 ## Introduction

 This workshop will walk you through the process of deploying and monitoring an application on **Pivotal Cloud Foundry (PCF)**.
-PCF will be running on **Google Cloud Platform (GCP)** and you will get exposed how PCF consumes GCP services.
+PCF will be running on **Google Cloud Platform (GCP)** and you will get exposed to how PCF consumes GCP services.

 ***To log issues***, click here to go to the [github](https://github.com/dfoleypivotal/gcp-pcf-workshop/issues) repository issue submission form.